PalNilsson/simgrid-examples/README.md

 <b>simgrid_cluster_with_errors</b>:
 This example sets up a single cluster with a few hosts and executes some jobs on the cluster.
 Job failures during running are simulated.
 At the end of running, a summary is displayed with the number of finished and failed jobs.
-The code is using the simple Mailbox method.
+The code is using master and worker actors and communication is via a Mailbox.

 The code is based on SimGrid version 3.36.